-Add in some wildflowers that easily self-sow like cosmos, poppies and cornflowers and you’ll have a no fuss, easy to manage, all year producing patch.
+Add in some wildflowers that easily self-sow like cosmos, poppies, and cornflowers and you'll have a no-fuss, easy to manage, all year producing a patch.

 Perennial vegetables aren't as readily available in garden stores, the way that annuals are.
 One amazing place that sells a whole heap of these perennial gems is Kahikatea Farm.
 They have an amazing selection of seedlings, grown at their wonderful, certified organic farm.

-Here are my top 5 favourite perennial vegetables
+Here are 5 of my favourite perennial vegetables

-There are so many more, not to mention all those perennial plants we call weeds that are in fact edible too!
-It really pays to step outside your comfort zone of what is ‘standard’ to eat and plant.
+There are so many more.
+Plus, that's not including all those perennial plants we call weeds that are in fact edible too!
+It really pays to step outside your comfort zone of what is 'standard' to eat and plant.